abimanyukayana/abimanyukayana/README.md

 # Abimanyu Kayana Maheswara - Data Analyst

 👋 Hi there!
-I’m Abimanyu Kayana, a Data Analyst with a passion for data-driven insights and an eagerness to tackle real-world business challenges through data.
-As a recent graduate from Hacktiv8’s Data Science program, I have hands-on experience in data analysis, visualization, and machine learning basics.
+I’m Abimanyu Kayana, a Data Analyst passionate about transforming data into actionable insights.
+With a solid foundation from Hacktiv8’s Data Science program, I bring hands-on experience in data analysis, visualization, and fundamental machine learning techniques.
+I thrive on tackling real-world business challenges and am eager to leverage data to drive strategic decisions.

 ---